Signal propagation and linear response in the delay Vicsek model: Acknowledgments

 \section{Acknowledgments}

-We acknowledge funding through a DFG-GACR cooperation by the Deutsche Forschungsgemeinschaft (DFG Project No 432421051) and by the Czech Science Foundation (GACR Project No 20-02955J).
+We acknowledge funding through a DFG-GACR cooperation by the Deutsche Forschungsgemeinschaft (DFG-Code KR 3381/6-1) and by the Czech Science Foundation (GACR Project No 20-02955J).
 VH was supported by the Humboldt Foundation.
 DG acknowledges funding by International Max Planck Research Schools (IMPRS) as well as by Deutscher Akademischer Austauschdienst (DAAD).